APohio/spree_pxpay_paymentmethod/README.md

 # Spree PxPay Gateway

+Customised branch for Localist.
+This shouldn't be used by anyone else (unless you want to migrate an `hstore` column into `spree_payments` called `gateway_payload`).

+# Spree PxPay Gateway

 This is a gem for Spree 2.1.7 which adds PXPay (paymentexpress.com - a NZ and Australian Payment Processor) as a Payment Method.